Coloureds: Economic activities

 Initially, Coloureds were mainly semi-skilled and unskilled labourers who, as builders, masons, carpenters and painters, made an important contribution to the early construction industry in the Cape.
 Many were also fishermen and farm workers, and the latter had an important share in the development of the wine, fruit and grain farms in the Western Cape.

 The Malays were, and still are, skilled furniture makers, dressmakers and coopers.
 In recent years, more and more Coloureds have been working in the manufacturing and construction industry.
 There are still many Coloured fishermen, and most Coloureds in the countryside are farm workers and even farmers.
 The largest percentage of economically active Coloureds is found in the manufacturing industry.
 About 35% of the economically active Coloured women are employed in clothing, textile, food and other factories.

 Another important field of work is the service sector, while an ever-increasing number of Coloureds operate in administrative, clerical and sales positions.
 All the more professional and managerial posts are.
 In order to stimulate the economic development of Coloureds, the Coloured Development Corporation was established in 1962.
 The corporation provided capital to businessmen, offered training courses and undertook the establishment of shopping centres, factories and the like.

 Distribution

-A majority of those who identify as coloured live in the Western Cape, where they make up almost 49% of the province's population.
-In the 2011 South African census the distribution of the group per province was as follows:
+A majority of those who identify as Coloured live in the Western Cape, where they make up almost half of the province's population.
+In the 2022 South African census the distribution of the group per province was as follows:

 Language

-Coloured people were the first speakers of Afrikaans; their dialect would later be called "pure" or "true" Afrikaans.
-The language was originally an informal dialect of Dutch that was spoken amongst the different ethnic slaves to understand each other and also converse with their Dutch masters.
-Later the language was adopted by white Afrikaners.
-According to the 2011 South African census, more than 95% of those who identified as Coloured spoke either Afrikaans (74.6%) or English (20.5%) natively, while 4.93% reported a different first language, the largest of those being Setswana which was spoken by 0.87% of the group.
+The majority of Coloureds in South Africa speak Afrikaans as their home language, while a smaller minority of the Coloureds speak English as their home language.
+Most English-speaking Coloureds live in KwaZulu-Natal (especially in its biggest city, Durban) mainly because of their partial British heritage that is mainly mixed with Zulu and because of the extreme anglicisation of Natal.
+English-speaking Coloureds are also found in a few other areas in South Africa.
+Almost all Coloureds from Zimbabwe, Zambia and Malawi speak English as their home language as well because their heritage and history is similar with the Coloureds of Natal as these countries were also British colonies.

+While the history behind the English-speaking Coloureds is straightforward, the history behind the Afrikaans-speaking Coloureds is more complicated because Afrikaans has a more detailed, complex, and controversial history.
+During the 17th and 18th century in the Dutch Cape colony, Dutch was obviously the official language that had to be spoken by everyone living there.
+Despite discrimination and slavery, the population of the Cape was extremely diverse with so many different ethnic groups and nationalities that spoke their own languages such as the Dutch settlers, French Huguenots, Germans, Khoi Khoi, Bantu, and Indonesians.